What are the Georgetown ACT scores? How about Georgetown SAT scores? Let’s take a closer look at Georgetown admissions and how to get into Georgetown.

 Conversely, if you submit Georgetown SAT scores, your poor Reading/Writing & Language score and you better Math score would be looked at separately.
 This could hurt your chances of acceptance.

-How to Get Into Georgetown: The Georgetown Acceptance Rate, by School
+How to Get Into Georgetown: The Georgetown Acceptance Rate

 How to Get Into Georgetown: Georgetown GPA Requirements